8 16 bit sherlock holmes study desk tv follow the j

 Sherlock Holmes has been depicted on TV in a variety of styles, from direct adaptations to innovative reimaginings:

-• The Adventures of Sherlock Holmes (1984–1994): Another adaptation by Granada Television, this series, starring Jeremy Brett, is renowned for its faithfulness to the original stories and the character’s Victorian setting.
+• The Adventures of Sherlock Holmes (1984–1994): This adaptation by Granada Television, starring Jeremy Brett, is renowned for its faithfulness to the original stories and the character’s Victorian setting, earning critical acclaim – however, we personally find it cold and not so much fun compared to other offerings.

 • Benedict Cumberbatch in Sherlock (2010–2017): Certainly one of the most popular recent adaptations.
 This BBC series, co-created by Steven Moffat and Mark Gatiss, brings Holmes into a modern-day setting.
 Cumberbatch’s portrayal of a high-functioning sociopath Holmes, with Martin Freeman as Watson, updates the detective’s methods and settings while retaining key elements of Doyle’s original character.
-The show’s blend of intellectual mystery and sharp dialogue made it a global hit.
+Above all, show’s blend of intellectual mystery and sharp dialogue made it a global hit – and our personal favourite!

 • Elementary (2012–2019): This American series, starring Jonny Lee Miller as Sherlock Holmes and Lucy Liu as a female Dr. Joan Watson, presents a modern take on the detective.
 Set in New York City, it focuses on Holmes’ recovery from addiction.
-Through his partnership with Watson solving cases, it added a fresh spin to the classic stories.
+Through his partnership with Watson solving cases, it added a fresh spin to the classic stories and in truth it’s not as bad as you might first think… In other words, worth watching!

 THEATRE